-Add password to Lock Screen
+19. Add Password to Screen Session

 For security reasons, you may want to put the password to your screen session.
 A Password will be asked whenever you want to re-attach the screen.
 This password is different from the Lock Screen mechanism above.

 To make your screen password protected, you can edit the “$HOME/.screenrc” file.
 If the file doesn’t exist, you can create it manually.
 The syntax will be like this.

 To create the “crypt_password” above, you can use the “mkpasswd” command on Linux.
 Here’s the command with the password “pungki123“.

 [email protected] ~ $ mkpasswd pungki123 l2BIBzvIeQNOs

 mkpasswd will generate a hash password as shown above.
 Once you get the hash password, you can copy it into your “.screenrc” file and save it.
 So the “.screenrc” file will be like this.